bgorman87/bgorman87/README.md

 # Brandon Gorman
-- Python programmer currently working with the Django framework and starting to get into React
+- Python programmer currently working with PySide6 to create a GUI PDF Processor for personal and commercial use.
+- Also currently working on Web Development with the Django Framework, React, as well as WordPress.

 - Reach me at bgorman@live.com or learn more about me from www.brandongorman.me